RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 ## Disassembly

 All the smaller plastic parts are detached from the top cover (and one part from the bottom cover).
-Disassembling is not complex, but great care must be taken to not damage the brittle plastic.
-There are several clips holding the parts in place, and a firm push on all of these (in sequence) will release all the parts.
-Also, there is one screw holding the eject-arm.
+Disassembly is not particularly complex, but great care must be taken to avoid damaging the brittle plastic.
+There are several clips holding the parts in place, and applying firm pressure to each of them in sequence will release the parts.
+There is also one screw securing the eject arm.

 <p align="center">
     <img src="Images/Case_03.jpeg" alt="Description" width="700">